 In 2017, twenty clinical molecular biologists and microbiologists from eleven countries in Latin America and the Caribbean attended the course.
 This provided them with skills in sequencing techniques, anti-microbial resistance testing, phylogeny, genome assembly, and analysis through a combination of lectures, seminars, and laboratory practicals.

-Course participants using the EpiCollect app for epidemiology data collection and surveillance
+Course participants using the EpiCollect app in Costa Rica

 Genome sequencing preparation work

 Other activities included an EpiCollect exercise demonstrated the use of smartphones in epidemiology data collection and surveillance, and a World Café discussion session, during which participants highlighted key disease topics currently important in the region, discussing key techniques and requirements to strengthen capacity for infectious disease surveillance.